 Artifact Type Model

-The S-RAMP Artifact Type Model is a strongly typed data model for SOA repositories which allows interoperability among vendor repository implementations and tooling, within the context of a specific binding.
+The S-RAMP Artifact Type Model is a strongly typed data model for SOA repositories that enables interoperability among vendor repository implementations and tooling, within the context of a specific binding.
 It will also later serve as a foundation for developing data exchange and federation models.
 The Artifact Type Model is presented here using conceptualized models.
 Each of these models also has a XML Schema representation available in the Appendices.

 Artifact Type Models